BjoernPetersen/MusicBot/docs/plugins/declaration.md

 class VlcPlaybackFactoryImpl : VlcPlaybackFactory
 ```

-Note that the used playback factories are predefined in the core library.
+Note that the base interfaces used here are predefined in the core library.

 ---